-The JDRF Peer Support Program connects newly diagnosed families to mentors that have lived with type 1 diabetes for a number of years to share experiences and provide emotional support.
-In 2018 we offered Peer Support to over 1200 families.
-Of these, 330 newly diagnosed families were connected to a mentor through the program.
-There are currently approximately 120 mentors Australia wide who connect with families to provide this support.
+The JDRF Peer Support Program connects newly diagnosed families to mentors that live with type 1 diabetes to share experiences and provide emotional support.
+In FY19 we offered Peer Support to over 850 families.
+Of these 294 (34%) newly diagnosed families were connected to a mentor through the program.
+There are currently approximately 142 mentors Australia wide who connect with families to provide this support.

-Our T1D Connect closed Facebook groups connect and support over 2000 members of our community.
-There are currently two groups; one for teens and young adults (14-24yrs) and the other for adults 25+.
+Our T1D Connect closed Facebook groups connect and support over 2,600 members of our community.
+There are currently two groups; one for teens and young adults (14-24yrs) and the other for adults 25 and over.
 These groups are moderated and supported by some of our young adult Peer Support Mentors.

-Our community is kept informed of key developments at JDRF Australia and in the type 1 diabetes world through the monthly 'Path to a Cure' newsletter, delivering relevant stories and up-to-date research information.
+Our community is kept informed of key developments at JDRF Australia and in the type 1 diabetes world regularly through the 'JDRF News' digital publication, delivering relevant stories and up-to-date research information.
 JDRF Australia also recognises dedication and commitment in the type 1 diabetes community with the presentation of annual Volunteer Recognition Awards.